 This session can be used with communion.
 However, it can also be used independently, extracting the 'communion' parts.
 You'll see what I mean.
 The session includes talk, Bible verses, an MPEG1 video file and a Nooma series DVD by Rob Bell, on 'rhythm.'
 You may also want to visit Derek Prince Ministries and buy the Proclamations bookmarks from the DPM shop.
 The one you specifically want is the 'Proclamation of the Divine Exchange'.
 (Links checked 5 November 2017)

 This Communion is probably going to be a little different to how many churches or youth ministries would do it.
-At one church I know of, the youth worker had to get permission from the pastor to do communion.
-Totally ridiculous and unBiblical, but you may want to be sensitive and check.
-On the other hand, you may just want to go ahead with it and not be too restricted!
+At some churches, you may need to get permission from the pastor to do communion. (or have the wine 'blessed' in Anglican traditions).
+On the other hand, you may just want to go ahead as appropriate.

 The session can also be used in the context of the Cross, what Jesus did for us at the Cross, the power of the Cross etc.

 Matt Redman, "Remembrance (Communion Song)"